liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/16-using-front-end-development-code-assist-features-in-ide.markdown

+---
+header-id: using-front-end-code-assist-features-in-ide
+---

-# Using Front-End Code Assist Features in Dev Studio [](id=using-front-end-code-assist-features-in-ide)
+# Using Front-End Code Assist Features in Dev Studio

 Liferay Dev Studio provides extended front-end development tools to assist in Liferay development.
 You now have access to code inferencing and code completion